RichardP1234/example-interactive-figure/README.md

 This repository contains:
  - index.html - The figure itself
  - CreatingFigure.py - Used to make the example figure.
 Note that this does not need to be present in the repository for the following steps to work.
+ - imgs folder - Contains the screenshots for this README.

 ## 1. Making the figure
 There are a lot of ways to make an interactive figure.
 But, for method of getting a shareable link your figure needs to be saved in a .html format.